opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 ## Save and execute search templates

-Once you have the search template working the way you want it to, you can save the source of that template as a script making it reusable for different input parameters.
+After you have the search template working the way you want it to, you can save the source of that template as a script, making it reusable for different input parameters.

-When saving the search template as a script, you need to specify the `lang` parameter to be `mustache`:
+When saving the search template as a script, you need to specify the `lang` parameter as `mustache`:

 ```json
 POST _scripts/play_search_template